Skip to content

 Knobs Grid overlay

-Turn the encoder Turn the encoder on Perform (without pressing Select) to open the Knobs Grid — a full-screen list of all 32 knob names in one 4×8 grid.
+Press Back (short) Press Back on Perform to open the Knobs Grid — a full-screen list of all 32 knob names in one 4×8 grid.
 The header mini-grid stays visible so you can see left vs right half at a glance.

 Knobs Grid